Praenei/AndeeWorkbench/README.md

 3) LWC - areYouSure
 4) LWC - andeeZombie
 5) LWC - disableBackButton
+6) LWC - andeeQuotes
-6) LWC - andeeWorkbench
+7) LWC - andeeWorkbench
-7) Aura - AndeeWorkbenchWrapper
+8) Aura - AndeeWorkbenchWrapper

 Easiest way is to download the metadata to your VSC folder & then just deploy from there.